defaino/contracts/README.md

 # DeFaino contracts

-## Setup project and helpfull scripts
+## Setup project and helpful scripts

 - Initially, all packages and dependencies must be installed - `npm run install`
 - To compile contracts - `npm run compile`